cathymonkey/Unit2/Astro_CommunicationSystem/Astro_CommunicationSystem.md

 ## Criteria B: Design
 #### System Diagram
 In Fig 2. below, we can clearly see how our system processes.

 <img src ="https://github.com/cathymonkey/Unit2/blob/main/System_diagram.png" width = "600" height = "360">
 Fig.2 The system diagram of our program

 #### Flow Diagram
+Fig.3 is the flow diagram for our system.
+It's a useful guide for us to code and it always keeps our thinking clear.

 ![](https://github.com/BrightChanges/Unit-2/blob/main/Astro%20Commun%20Syst%20Flow%20chart.png)
 Fig.3 Flow diagram of our complete system
 (Link to our Flow Diagram online: https://app.lucidchart.com/lucidchart/invitations/accept/c567ebac-a171-4df8-b23b-e091a7f7a6d5)